karthikb351/never-graduate-week-2026-bangalore/README.md

 ## [Puzzled Pint Bangalore](./schedule/puzzledpint.md) - Social

 Puzzled Pint is a (free) casual, social puzzle solving event which happens at bars/pubs on the second Tuesday of every month in multiple cities around the world.
-It's run by @karthikb351.
+Contact: @karthikb351.

 # Code of Conduct